 Unlike the name suggests, it isn’t just one bay where you can see these spectacular views.
 It is actually a 40 km long coastal strip between Binalong Bay and Eddystone Point.

 When the sun sets it becomes even more magical.
-The orange sky colors the same as the orange mosses on the boulders and together with the white sand and the blue ocean it is perfect to shoot a picture postcard!
+The orange sky colors the same as the orange mosses on the boulders and together with the white sand and the blue ocean it is perfect photo for a postcard!

 There are lots of free camps along the coast, which make it very easy to access the beach during sunset or sunrise.
 If you prefer to stay at a hostel or hotel, St. Helens is your best chance to get accommodation for a reasonable price.